For those who prefer to listen rather than read, this article is also available as a podcast on Spotify.

 The simplest way to avoid this is to align goals early.
 Before mockups or templates are final, agree on what absolutely can’t be lost—key pages, important URLs, content blocks that play a role in rankings, and the overall site hierarchy.
 Designers need to know which elements must remain visible.
 Developers need to understand which structures can’t be casually rewritten.
 SEO specialists need insights into what’s changing and why.

-Good collaboration is what keeps seo and website redesign from turning into last-minute patchwork.
+Good collaboration is what keeps SEO and website redesign from turning into last-minute patchwork.
 A quick check-in during each phase—design, development, content migration—prevents most of the usual issues: missing redirects, lost metadata, broken navigation paths.

 Hierarchy and navigation matter more than people expect.
 Search engines still rely heavily on clear structure: main sections, subpages, and internal links that help them understand how everything fits together.
 If the redesign keeps the site logical for users, it usually stays logical for search engines too.